Conserving the countryside at Calke

 Each area of the parkland is managed in a different way.
 The woodland requires coppicing, hedge-laying and occasional tree-felling to ensure that the trees have enough space and light to grow.
 Grassy areas such as Raggs Close and the meadow piece need cutting with the tractor and flail mower, while hay-making includes the cutting, drying, balling, stacking, transporting and storing of hay.

 The rangers are also responsible the health and well-being of the wildlife here at Calke, including a flock of rare-breed Portland sheep, and a herd of red and fallow deer.
 Springtime is lambing season for the Portlands, while autumn sees the rise of the deer rut – both of which are busy times for the rangers.

 As well as their day-to-day work looking after the estate, the rangers help to manage larger projects outdoors at Calke.
 Recent projects include re-introducing a rare butterfly to the estate, and repairing the dry-stone walling around the estate.

 A haven for butterflies

-This year, Calke Abbey embarked on a project to reintroduce a rare butterfly species, the Grizzled Skipper, to the estate, working in partnership with Butterfly Conservation and Natural England.
+In 2018, Calke Abbey embarked on a project to reintroduce a rare butterfly species, the Grizzled Skipper, to the estate, working in partnership with Butterfly Conservation and Natural England.
 This involved preparing the area for the arrival of the butterflies: removing tree and shrub cover, opening areas of bare soil, and planting wild strawberries for the butterflies to feed from.